apasvenskas/apasvenskas/README.md

 ### Hi there 👋

+I am software/web developer with an interest in interactive applications.
+My work is primaraly done with the following languages React, Javascript, CSS, and html.
+The projects I have completed here are mainly for learning purposes as I am always seeking to further my knolwedge of programing and more.

 <!--
 **apasvenskas/apasvenskas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.